WAMY delivers 115 Thanksgiving meals to area families

-BOONE — Seeing that COVID-19 has had a huge impact on local families suffering from food insecurity, WAMY Community Action partnered with with local grocery stores to provide Thanksgiving meals to families enrolled in the agency's programs.
+Seeing that COVID-19 has had a huge impact on local families suffering from food insecurity, WAMY Community Action partnered with local grocery stores to provide Thanksgiving meals to families enrolled in the agency’s programs.

 WAMY — a local nonprofit serving Watauga, Avery, Mitchell and Yancey counties — strives to break the cycle of poverty for those in the communities it serves.
 Through WAMY’s 56 years of serving these counties the organization has offered many programs, but this year was a first for Thanksgiving meals.